 We have a maximum of 2 children per non-climbing adult.
 We also have a maximum of 2 novice climbers (children or adult) per belayer.

 Anyone under 18 must have consent from a parent or guardian signed on the membership form, and must be supervised by a parent or guardian at all times unless belay assessed by one of our instructors.
 You can print this out here.

 Anyone under 18 who knows how to belay is very welcome to use the centre – however, you must have a belay assessment from one of our instructors before you can belay unsupervised.
-These assessments are free of charge, but must be booked in advance with a £12.50 deposit.
+These assessments are free of charge, but must be booked in advance with a £12.50 deposit which will be given back to you in the form of 2 entries to the centre.
 We also require a signed membership form from a parent or guardian if it's your first visit to the centre.

 Minimum age for anything in the centre is 4 years old.
 No exceptions.
 No, not even if it’s their 4th birthday next week.